devhollister/kickstarter_analysis_challenge/README.md

-# Kickstarting with Excel: An Analysis of the Outcomes of Theater Kickstarter Campaigns in Relation to Launch Date and Goal Amount
+# An Analysis of the Outcomes of Theater Kickstarter Campaigns in Relation to Launch Date and Goal Amount

 ## Overview of Project